Configuration

 startupTimeout: "10m"

-# container agent reports status of a remote containers; should it fail to report within this timeout;
+# Container agent reports status periodically; if it fails to report

-# the pod will be restarted and the running machine destroyed
+# within this window the pod is restarted and the machine destroyed.

 statusReportTimeout: "2m"

-# should a machine fail during provisioning or fail to start within before startupTimeout
+# If a machine fails provisioning or fails to start within startupTimeout,

 machineBansStore: